Aleksandr Nikolayev (painter): Central Asia

 Nikolayev fell in love with Central Asia.
 The local culture and traditions started to influence and inspire his life and art.
 Nikolayev became a member of the circle of artists around Daniil Stepanov (1921– 1924).
 The group shared a common interest in Italy, specifically the Quattrocento.
-There is a legend that said Alexander Nikolayev converted to Islam, which cannot be supported by any official documents because of the persecution of religion by Soviet authorities after the revolution.
+According to Nikolaev's own confessions, expressed by him repeatedly during the 1930s, he converted to Islam in 1922.
 He received a new name from his pupils - Usto Mumin, which means "Faithful and Gentle Master".
 In 1925, Usto Mumin moved back to Tashkent.
 He moved to Leningrad in 1929 and a year later, in 1930 returned to Uzbekistan.

 Arrest and imprisonment

 He was working as a director of Uzbek Pavilion at Union Agricultural Exhibition in Moscow, when he was unexpectedly arrested and imprisoned.
 One of the reasons for his arrest was his homosexuality.
 Many of his works, painted in his early Uzbek period had homoerotic themes and used Bacha bazi as a subject.
 One of his most well-known paintings "Pomegranate Zeal", which is in the iconographic tradition, tells the story of two young boys from the moment they meet until their death.
 He spent four years in prison and was released in 1942.
 He was not allowed to paint while in prison.